Dr. Karonte

 Miguel Urive (14 February 1957 – 26 August 2019) was a Mexican luchador enmascarado, or masked professional wrestler best known under the ring name Dr. Karonte.
 He was not the original "Dr. Karonte", originally working under the name "Gorhk" and in the 1980s began working as "Dr. Karonte III", teaming with the original Dr. Karonte and Dr. Karonte II.
 He later changed his name to just "Dr. Karonte".

-Urive is the father of wrestlers Astro Boy, Argos, Argenis, Carístico and Dr. Karonte Jr. (known as La Dinatía Karonte/The Karonte Dynasty), the uncle of wrestlers Magnus and Ulises Jr. as well as the brother of CMLL booker Tony Salazar.
+Urive is the father of wrestlers Astro Boy, Argos, Argenis, Místico and Dr. Karonte Jr. (known as La Dinatía Karonte/The Karonte Dynasty), the uncle of wrestlers Magnus and Ulises Jr. as well as the brother of CMLL booker Tony Salazar.